 Do You Need a Compact Crankset

-What is a compact crankset?Compact cranksets are used on road bikes.
+What is a compact crankset?Compact cranksets are used on many road bikes.
+In the past few years bicycle and componet manufactures have come out with many new options.
+With the advent of 1x11 mountain bike gearing and cassettes with 48 teeth, the possibilities are nearly endless.
+Some are very pricy.
+Matching derailleurs with chainrings and shifters can be a challenge too.
+For now will look at some of the simpler options.
 If you have a touring bike or a crossbike you will typically have a triple chain ring on your crankset.
 Perhaps you want to try a compact crankset.
 While the compact crankset may be lighter this is not the primary concern in deciding to switch.
 Road bikes usually have a large chain ring with 52 or 53 teeth and a small chain ring with 39 teeth or sometimes 42 teeth.
 The Shimano Dura-Ace compact crankset that I am eyeing for my bike has chain rings of 50 and 34 teeth.
 This means a change in the effective gearing for all ten cogs.
 Before we talk about Gear Inches, just look at the basic reduction in ratios.
 Another factor to consider if you have owned your bicycle for a while, you will probably also need a new bottom bracket.

 It really comes down to how far you travel with one complete rotation of the cranks.
 The idea of the gear inch goes back to the high wheelers with the cranks fixed to the front wheel.
 To go faster you had to have a larger front wheel.
 This also made it more difficult to climb hills.
 After riding in Southern Illinois on grades of near 11 percent I am thinking that a lower ratio may be a benefit, if I tour on my road bike.
 Image courtesy Keithonearth Wikimedia.